peyush-nuwal/ytclipper/backend/MIGRATIONS.md

 make migrate-create desc="add user preferences table"
 ```

-This creates a new migration file with the next sequential number and your description.
+This creates a new migration file with a timestamp and your description.

 ### Run All Pending Migrations